kobejohn/imagedict/readme.rst

 The idea is to take a lookup image, find the most similar key and return the value for that key.
 It can also reject an input image as too dissimilar and raise a KeyError.

+Both setting and looking up keys can be done with optional masks that isolate the important parts of each image.

 Usage Guidelines